yavasde/ContextDecode/README.md

 ﻿# ContextDecode: Reverse Engineering Contextualized Embedding Clusters for Automated Interpretation

-ContextDecode is a powerful tool designed to automatically interpret clusters of contextualized word embeddings by identifying the sentence context features responsible for their formation.
+ContextDecode is a tool designed to automatically interpret clusters of contextualized word embeddings by identifying the sentence context features responsible for their formation.

 ## Method Details